LaShawn Merritt: Biography

 Merritt is a native of Portsmouth, Virginia where he graduated from Woodrow Wilson High School.
-LaShawn spent one year as a college athlete at East Carolina University, signing an endorsement contract with Nike during his first season of indoor track, making him no longer eligible to compete in an NCAA event.
-He then transferred to Old Dominion University in Norfolk, Virginia.
+He spent one year as a college athlete at East Carolina University, signing an endorsement contract with Nike during his first season of indoor track, making him ineligible to compete in an NCAA event.
+Merritt then transferred to Old Dominion University in Norfolk, Virginia.
 He studied business administration at Norfolk State University also located in Norfolk.